-- 1. Following the ash tree removal a future TRIM grant will be submitted to update the campus tree inventory.
+- 1. Continue to work with the MDC on cost share agreements when possible.
+Winter of 2022 the TRIM grant began removing ash trees.
+Winter of 2023 continues with the list of ash tree removal as well as some invasive pear trees.
+We are working as a committee to plan the work to submit for future grant opportunities, including planting trees after the ash trees have been removed. - 2.
+Following the ash tree removal a future TRIM grant will be submitted to update the campus tree inventory.
 The last inventory was done in 2011.
 We can then keep it up to date by utilizing an automated system to update and track this inventory.
 The master spreadsheet will include information about each tree on campus property such as: GPS location, site information, proximity to buildings, description by size, name and condition, and any physical problems or disease.
-There are approximately 1,750 trees. - 2.
-Continue to work with the Missouri Department of Conservation on cost share agreements when possible.
-This winter the TRIM grant is to begin removing ash trees.
-We are working as a committee to plan the work to submit for future grant opportunities, including planting trees after the ash trees have been removed. - 3.
-Work with the Missouri Department of Conservation to create tree and/or landscape plans for quadrants of campus to determine where to plant trees in order to plan for replacement of older trees in the future. - 4.
-Maintain Tree Campus Higher Education status and use for points for the AASHE STARS submittal as completed by the President's Sustainability Action Committee (PSAC). - 5.
-Expand use of our tree walks and engage the broader community. - 6.
+There are approximately 1,750 trees. - 3.
+Work with the MDC to create tree and/or landscape plans for quadrants of campus to determine where to plant trees in order to plan for replacement of older trees in the future. - 4.
+Work with MDC and Project CommuniTree through Forest ReLeaf of Missouri to apply and receive free threes and/or shrubs for campus and in the northeast Missouri communities. - 5.
+Maintain Tree Campus Higher Education status and use for points for the AASHE STARS submittal as completed by the President's Sustainability Action Committee (PSAC). - 6.
+Expand use of our tree walks and engage the broader community. - 7.
 Work with instructors and students in the science fields to establish Elm tree starts from our large and healthy Elm tree in red barn park.
-This Elm has survived through Dutch Elm disease. - 7.
+This Elm has survived through Dutch Elm disease. - 8.
 Organize and oversee student group participation in clean-up of Bear Creek and the riparian corridor.